hatari/hatari/readme.txt

  3.4.1) Known distro problems

-If Hatari is built with portaudio support, *and* either portaudio or ALSA is configured to use pulseaudio plugin, that plugin aborts Hatari at Falcon emulation startup, if Pulseaudio server is not running.

-This is because:
-- Falcon microphone emulation initializes Portaudio, which uses ALSA
-- Many distributions enable (by default) pulseaudio plugin(s) for ALSA and/or portaudio
-- Pulseaudio plugin aborts when it cannot connect to pulseaudio server

-Note: Normal Hatari audio output goes through SDL, which uses pulseaudio library directly.
-That doesn't have this issue.

 Old RHEL 5 and the derived CentOS v5.x Linux distributions ship with a broken readline library: